 Lessons and topics for the Core Course are carefully crafted by the IGCSE teaching team so students are engaged in challenging work appropriate to their highly gifted nature, while allowing for extended and in depth exploration in areas of personal interest within the fields being considered.
 The essential skills of each subject are covered multiple times throughout the IGCSE program, while addressing new and increasingly complex content that builds on previous experience.

-The curriculum is centered around the Cambridge International Curriculum and covers such subjects as Biology, Chemistry, Physics, English Language Arts, English Literature, and U.S History.
+Cambridge International Curriculum and covers such subjects as Biology, Chemistry, Physics, English Language Arts, English Literature, and U.S History.
 In addition, World History is also included in the experience.

 The IGCSE program is an ever evolving program, as the primary point of intersection between the Sciences and Humanities extends through the literature that is read, which serves as the jumping off point for both historical discussion as well as scientific exploration.
 These texts change each year, according to the the Cambridge Curriculum, and thus the IGCSE program is never the same experience.